BirdmanRidesAgain/ONTddRADparser/README.md

 We score a `DemuxConstructAlignment` as **invalid** (and remove the read) under the following circumstances:

 - A `ConstructElement` does not align
-- A `ConstructElement` aligns in both orientations
+- A (big) `ConstructElement` aligns in both orientations
+  - We allow small `ConstructElements` to align in both directions, because this can happen by chance.
 - Orientations of `ConstructElementPairs` do not make sense relative to each other
     - See table below